charleskoffler/clprolf/docs/official/clprolf_getting_started.md

 ```
 ARCH-A1 => Class A1AnimalImpl:
-the mother Class should be an agent (AnimalWorker)
+the parent class should be an agent (AnimalWorker)
 ```

 The equivalent Java code would compile: